Best Cookie Cutters

 Not quite an heirloom set of holiday cookie cutters, the steelon this Ann Clark set is flimsy — without a case, a few shapes were even bent out-of-shape on arrival.
 And while these are not uncomfortable to press, a more rounded edge or a wider lip would distribute weight better and be more comfortable.
 Personal preferences aside, this is a reasonably-priced, classic set of cookie cutters that will turn out holiday favorites.

-Nearly identical in performance to our choice R&M Stampers, the Joiner Crust Cutters are a 4-piece stamp set that is guaranteed to add some seasonal cheer to your baked goods.
+Nearly identical in performance to our choice R&M Stampers, the Joiner Crust Cutters are a 4-piece stamp set that adds seasonal cheer to your baked goods.
 Although these small stamps make delicate cookies, they aren't quite as intricate as their rivals, so the embossed designs set much clearer when baking.
 Ideal for cookies and crust embellishments alike, these are a great option for those that want to celebrate the season as a whole instead of one particular holiday.

 The main difference between this Joiner set and the higher-scoring R&M stampers is in the mechanism: these have a fully plastic build, including a plastic plunger that does not push quite as far through the cutter as the R&M. This means the cookies don't release quite as well.
 However, these are offered at nearly half the price, and we found them to work great for both print cookies and pie crust decoration.